finmoorhouse/fin/src/writing/book-reviews.md

 Musk is like the rockets he is known for: immensely powerful, propelling the ideas he latches onto, and prone to lurch dramatically off-course.
 Extreme propulsion in erratic directions.
 Often it's skywards, in the case of Tesla and SpaceX.
 Nail-biting ascents; something for tech optimists to be dazzled by.

 And sometimes the rocket veers in inexplicable directions.
 The Twitter saga consumed most of Musk's energy and some $40 billion dollars in pursuit of a mission we get little evidence he <i>fully</i> understood or endorsed on reflection, at least not as a top priority.
 Indeed there appear to be moments where he expressed regret that his hand was forced in the acquisition, and that he would otherwise have called off the deal.
-And then there's the bizarrely self-desctructive tweeting habit*, some tweets so obviously terible ideas ex ante as to defy explanation.
+And then there's the bizarrely self-destructive tweeting habit*, some tweets so obviously terible ideas ex ante as to defy explanation.
 SpaceX have this tongue-in-cheek term for when a test flight explodes: “rapid unscheduled disassembly”.
 Apt.

 I felt slightly sick reading the Twitter story, like being strapped into a ride I wanted to get off.
 Partly that might have been just how recent this story was — we are talking less than a <i>year</i> old — and much of it still unfolding.
 And partly it is some awareness, given what else of the picture we get of Musk, that all this money and energy might have been diverted to something truly great.